yaniv-golan/STJ/spec/v0.6.0/stj-specification.md

 ## Final Remarks

-The STJ format aims to be a comprehensive and flexible standard for transcription data representation.
-By incorporating features from existing formats and adhering to best practices, it strives to meet the needs of a wide range of applications and facilitate better interoperability in the field of speech transcription and subtitles.
+The STJ format is designed as a comprehensive and adaptable standard for transcription data representation.
+It establishes minimal mandatory requirements, allowing for straightforward implementations in basic scenarios while offering rich optional features for more complex applications.

+By integrating elements from existing standards and following best practices, STJ aims to accommodate a wide range of use cases, promoting greater interoperability in speech transcription and subtitle applications.
+This flexible approach maximizes adoption potential and ensures future extensibility without compromising compatibility, providing a robust framework for diverse needs in the transcription and subtitle domain.

 ---